 Hamas was founded by Sheikh Ahmed Yassin, a Palestinian spiritual leader who became an activist in the local branch of the Muslim Brotherhood after dedicating his early life to Islamic scholarship in Cairo.
 Beginning in the late 1960s, Yassin preached and performed charitable work in the West Bank and Gaza Strip, both of which were seized by Israeli forces following the 1967 Six-Day War.
 In 1973, he established al-Mujamma' al-Islami (the Islamic Center) to coordinate the Brotherhood's political activities in Gaza.

-The U.S. State Department officially designated Hamas a Foreign Terrorist Organization in October 1997.
+The U.S. State Department officially designated Hamas a foreign terrorist organization (FTO) in October 1997.
 It is currently one of seven Palestinian FTOs; the other six include: Palestine Islamic Jihad; Abu Nidal Organization; Al Aqsa Martyrs' Brigades; Palestinian Liberation Front; Popular Front for the Liberation of Palestine, and Popular Front for the Liberation of Palestine-General Command.